-Companies can effectively enforce property and contractual rights, and German courts are available to foreign investors in the event of an investment dispute.
-Businesses perceive the courts to be very effective in settling commercial disputes and challenging government regulations (GCR 2015-2016).
-The country’s legal framework is strong and well implemented, contractual arrangements and commercial law are fully respected, and property rights are protected (ICS 2015).
-Few citizens consider bribery and abuse of power to be widespread within the German courts (European Commission, Feb.
-2014).
+Companies can effectively enforce property and contractual rights, and German courts are available to foreign investors in the event of an investment dispute (ICS 2017).
+The country’s legal framework is strong and well implemented, contractual arrangements and commercial law are fully respected, and property rights are protected (ICS 2017).
+Enforcing a contract in Germany takes slightly less time and costs less compared to other OECD high-income countries (DB 2018).
 Germany is a member of the International Centre for Settlement of Investment Disputes (ICSID) and has ratified the New York Convention 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.

-German police are not corrupt.
-German police services reliably protect companies from crime (GCR 2015-2016), and the necessary mechanisms to investigate and punish abuse and corruption in the police and security forces are in place (HRR 2014).
-A very low percentage of citizens perceive corruption, bribery and abuse of power within the police as a problem (European Commission, Feb.
-2014).
+There is a low risk of corruption when dealing with Germany’s police.
+German police services reliably protect companies from crime (GCR 2017-2018), and the necessary mechanisms to investigate and punish abuse and corruption in the police and security forces are in place (HRR 2016).
+Only about one in eight Germans perceive corruption, bribery and abuse of power within the police as a problem (Eurobarometer 2017).

-Corruption in the German land administration is not an obstacle for businesses.
-Companies may face corruption risks when dealing with the construction sector (ICS 2015).
+There are moderate corruption risks in the German land administration.
+Companies may face corruption risks when dealing with the construction sector (ICS 2017).
 Corruption is reportedly prevalent in large-scale construction projects due to close ties between local authorities and companies (NISA 2012).
-Almost half of surveyed citizens perceive bribery and abuse of office to be widespread among officials issuing building permits (European Commission, Feb.
-2014).
-Businesses believe that property rights are well protected (GCR 2015-2016), and property owned by foreigners is fully protected under German law; expropriation is only executed for public purposes and is subjected to non-discriminatory principles (ICS 2015).
-Registering property is more time-consuming and costly than the average in the OECD countries (DB 2015).
-Germany has increased the property transfer tax, making it more expensive to register property (DB 2015).
+Around a third of Germans believe officials issuing building permits are corrupt (Eurobarometer 2017).
+Property owned by foreigners is fully protected under German law and companies express confidence in the protection of property rights in practice (ICS 2017, GCR 2017-2018).
+Expropriation is only executed for public purposes and is subjected to non-discriminatory principles (ICS 2017).
+Registering property is more time-consuming and costly than the average in the OECD countries (DB 2018).

 Germany has ratified the OECD Anti-Bribery Convention and the United Nations Convention Against Corruption (UNCAC), and it has signed the Council of Europe’s Civil and Criminal Law Conventions against Corruption.